jaron-lee/cellblender_project/README.md

 See the file tutorial_doc.pdf for the technical instructions on how to set up the model in Blender, input the required settings and parameters, and produce a visualisation.
 Before attempting the tutorial, the user should be have at least a passing familiarity with Blender (at http://www.blender.org/), have completed the CellBlender tutorial (at http://www.mcell.org/tutorials/), and have a working Python and IPython Notebook installation (at http://ipython.org/notebook.html).

 ##The IPython Notebook
 The tutorial document will direct the user to some scripts which have been stored in an IPython notebook.
-Th